 A Few Shades of Question Order Bias

 The order effect bias of establishing norms or reciprocity is cited in our opening as the effect that could be influenced by almost 40 percent.
 During the cold war, Americans were asked whether or not journalists should be allowed to travel in both directions across the “iron curtain” (between the US and the USSR) to bring back news stories to their home countries.
-When respondents answered the question first regarding American journalists traveling to Russia, they were 37 percent more likely to support the reciprocal travel of Russians also traveling to America for the same purpose of bringing news stories home.
-(5) When the question regarding Russians traveling to the US was asked first, American respondents tended to disapprove more, and subsequently answered for less American travel reciprocally as well by a factor of 24 percent.
+When respondents answered the question first regarding American journalists traveling to Russia, they were 37 percent more likely to support the reciprocal travel of Russians traveling to America to bring news stories home.
+(5) When the question regarding Russians traveling to the US was asked first, American respondents tended to disapprove more and subsequently answered for less American travel reciprocally by a factor of 24 percent.

 Though this early documentation of the order bias remains widely cited, the research field now overflows with viewpoints and nuance on the subject.
-At Pew Research they are respectably transparent about their discovery of bias in their own research.
+At Pew Research, they are respectably transparent about their discovery of bias in their own research.
 According to Pew, open-ended questions that follow closed-ended questions tend to bias toward concepts or considerations already offered in the closed-ended questions.
-For this reason, in their survey work they most often place open ended questions first.
+For this reason, in their survey, they often place open-ended questions first.
 (6) They group the effects of this bias into the categories ‘contrast’ and ‘assimilation’.

 These contrast and assimilation effects depend on question order.
-They are closely related to reciprocity effect above and manifest when respondents contrast their answers based on what they were “primed” with from a previous question as in this example from Pew Trust in the Notes section of this article.
+They are closely related to the reciprocity effect above.
+They manifest when respondents contrast their answers based on what they were “primed” with from a previous question, as in this example from Pew Trust in the Notes section of this article.

 The Many Shades of the Ethnographic Interview

 There are other identifiable and subtle order bias effects in surveys and questionnaires.
-(10) But what does this mean for the in situ, personal ethnographic interview?
-Based on research, discussion with practitioners and conducting many primary interviews myself, I propose that the question order bias is an essential component in the interview toolkit, if used with awareness.
+(10) What does this mean for the in situ, personal ethnographic interview?
+Based on research, discussion with practitioners, and conducting many primary interviews, I propose that the question order bias is essential in the interview toolkit if used with awareness.

-In living design research, maintaining interest and attention is only the starting line.
+Maintaining interest and attention is only the starting line in living design research.
 In every case, working for the first time as a stranger to the interviewee, I surely come up against some resistance.
-In the short span of a single interview I may probe into personal subjects and aim to get at core beliefs.
-(12, 13) I may also be asking my interviewee to perform tasks, or to share artifacts from their environment.
-In this setting, we can leverage question order to help the respondent become familiar with us and to help us move them toward the kinds of sharing that we seek.
+In the short span of a single interview, I may probe into personal subjects and aim to get at core beliefs.
+(12, 13) I may also ask my interviewee to perform tasks or share artifacts from their environment.
+In this setting, we can leverage question order to help the respondent become familiar with us and to help us move them toward the kinds of sharing we seek.

-Leading with general questions, and unlike during a survey, I respond with pointed and guided follow up to my informant’s answers.
-This is the art of the interview that far extends the scope of questioning beyond what a survey could ever offer.
-The detail and insight available as a result of this kind of research is precisely why organizations are willing to invest much time and resource in this type of ethnographic research.
+Leading with general questions, and unlike during a survey, I respond with pointed and guided follow-up to my informant’s answers.
+This art of the interview extends the scope of questioning beyond what a survey could ever offer.
+The detail and insight from this kind of research are why organizations are willing to invest much time and resources in this type of ethnographic research.
 (14)

 Now, let’s suppose I ask you to choose first what you like out of a series of choices, and then I ask you why you like it and to help me understand it.
-You are more likely to positively associate your knowledge of the topic and your interest in explaining it, than if I had asked you the questions in the other order.
+You are more likely to positively associate your knowledge of the topic and your interest in explaining it than if I had asked you the questions in the other order.
 In this case, liking promotes understanding.
-There is a liking-driven order effect when related to understanding and the way question is asked.
+A liking-driven order effect is related to understanding and how the question is asked.
 (15)

 This is where it could get sticky.
-I have to be very aware of question order, and other biases as I proceed.
-I want to avoid steering you into a confirmation bias, or leading you with loaded questions to some hypothesis I’ve already formed in my mind.
+As I proceed, I must be very aware of question order and other biases.
+I want to avoid steering you into a confirmation bias or leading you with loaded questions about some hypothesis I’ve already formed in my mind.
 Instead, I should try to find order in our questions that will first allow you to form some sort of hedonic response.
 I should be able to see your emotion and attachment or detachment to a subject, question or series of questions.
 It is exactly this kind of response that will help me to get to an understanding of your needs, jobs to be done, and beliefs.
-These same attributes of your answer will help me to design something for you or the persona that you come to represent in my research.
+These same attributes of your answer will help me design something for you or the persona you represent in my research.

 The framing bias may be terrible for surveys, but it is essential for the interview.
-Given our short visit together, I need to actively frame the questions I am hoping you will answer.
+Given our short visit together, I need to frame the questions I hope you will answer actively.
 I am not looking for ratings on a scale or numbers to aggregate among hundreds of other respondents.
 I am also not looking for you to endlessly ramble in friendly conversation.
-I am looking for triggers and associations, for reasons why.
+I am looking for triggers and associations for reasons why.
 I will later review and contextualize your responses and combine them with those of other interviewees to arrive at themes and insights.
-If I can manage to similarly, and carefully frame my discussion questions across all interviews, I may arrive at some valuable information.
-And unlike a survey, I will actively frame my question, because my observation of your response becomes part of the data set.
+If I can manage to similarly and carefully frame my discussion questions across all interviews, I may arrive at some valuable information.
+And unlike a survey, I will actively frame my question because observing your response becomes part of the data set.

 Norms and reciprocity may also be useful in the living interview.
-For one thing, I can repeat and reframe a question over again…and sometimes, over again.
-Meaning that if I detect a reciprocal bias in a previous answer that you gave, I may go back and re-ask the question from another point of view.
-I may refer to your previous answer and echo it back to you so that you can hear what you said.
-I can ask why, and ask why again.
+For one thing, I can repeat and reframe a question over again…and, sometimes, over again.
+If I detect a reciprocal bias in a previous answer you gave, I may go back and re-ask the question from another point of view.
+I may refer to your previous answer and echo it so you can hear what you said.
+I can ask why and ask why again.

-Lastly, regarding shocking or controversial questions, I may have to use these in the deep interior of the interview in order to get a reaction from you.
-This is where I can get down to your thoughts, core beliefs and values from your words, decisions and actions and really see into what you may mean.
+Lastly, regarding shocking or controversial questions, I may have to use these in the deep interior of the interview to get a reaction from you.
+This is where I can get down to your thoughts, core beliefs, and values from your words, decisions, and actions and see into what you may mean.

 When to use it.

-To sum this all up, I do see order effect bias as a real and somewhat controllable research effect that should be considered for surveys and questionnaires.
-In the ethnographic process it is a useful, if subtle tool for the personal interview.
+To sum up, I see order effect bias as a real and controllable research effect that should be considered for surveys and questionnaires.
+In the ethnographic process, it is a useful, if subtle, tool for the personal interview.
 Much more research and practice is needed to hone my own skill in the personal and ethnographic interview.
-There are plenty of recommendations on controlling effect order bias for researchers and designers as referred to in the appendix.
+There are plenty of recommendations on controlling effect order bias for researchers and designers, as referred to in the appendix.

-So the next time someone asks you a series of questions, watch closely the order and observe how it may be influencing your response.
+So the next time someone asks you a series of questions, watch the order closely and observe how it may influence your response.
 This may help inform your own design practice while creating new research.